 - Have your advisor walk you through policy illustrations showing guaranteed and projected values over time.

-Investing the time upfront to understand different joint products, pricing, and carriers is essential to identify the best solution and avoid future issues.
+Investing the time upfront to understand different joint products, pricing, and carriers is essential to identifying the best solution and avoiding future issues.

 Joint last-to-die life insurance is available from many of the top life insurance companies in Canada: